 On June 23, 2017, we consummated our initial public offering of 14,375,000 units (including 1,875,000 units sold pursuant to the underwriters exercising their over-allotment option), with each unit consisting of one ordinary share, one warrant, each whole warrant entitling the holder to purchase one-half of one ordinary share at a price of \$11.50 per whole share and one right to receive one-tenth of one ordinary share upon the consummation of an initial business combination.
 No fractional shares will be issued upon exercise of the warrants.
-Each warrant will become exercisable on the later of the completion of our business combination or 12 months from the closing of our initial public offering.
+Each warrant will become exercisable on the completion of our business combination.
 The warrants will expire at 5:00 p.m., New York City time, five years after the completion of our initial business combination or liquidation.